HadesButGithub/athletics-carnival-registration/README.md

 ## Try it locally / Developing
 Clone the repository with `git clone https://github.com/HadesButGithub/athletics-carnival-registration`, and open index.html under the login folder.
+Currently, the code relies on the public server for redirects.
+This should be fixed soon.

 ## AI Disclosure
 This project has used the following LLM tools to generate code or for research: